Unholiness Can Be Fatal!

 - • This is not written to unbelievers, but to us, to “His people,” who have come to know the Lord’s salvation.
 The warning is: “If WE deliberately keep on sinning…” If we know to do right and just stubbornly and deliberately choose to keep on sinning, what can we look ahead to?
 The answer: “…only a fearful expectation of judgment and of raging fire… For…the Lord will judge his people.”

 - • How seriously does God look at sin?
 So seriously that it cost Him the life of His beloved Son Jesus to redeem us from our sins.
 We make light of that supreme sacrifice at great risk to ourselves, for “it is a dreadful thing to fall into the hands of the living God.”
 Jesus didn’t die simply to bless us.
 No!
 Surely we are blessed.
 But at the cross He “gave himself for us to redeem us from all wickedness and to purify for himself a people that are his very own, eager to do what is good” (Titus 2:14).
-Jesus died to pay the price for our sins, so that we in turn might be His purified people, redeemed from wickedness, and eager for the good.
+Jesus died to pay the price for our sins, so that we in turn might be His purified people, redeemed from wickedness, fleeing from unholiness, and eager for the good.
 Yet tragically, multitudes of professing Christians today choose to live carnal, sinful lives and just pass it off with cutesy, trendy phrases like “It’s all good!”
 As if God doesn’t mind.
 Unfortunately for them, God does indeed mind!

 2 Peter 3:10-12, NASB But the day of the Lord will come like a thief, in which the heavens will pass away with a roar and the elements will be destroyed with intense heat, and the earth and its works will be burned up.
 Since all these things are to be destroyed in this way, what sort of people ought you to be in holy conduct and godliness, looking for and hastening the coming of the day of God, because of which the heavens will be destroyed by burning, and the elements will melt with intense heat!